-Once a column has been manually mastered using the Spread and Zero controls, it is ready to perform an "automaster" which will fine tune the calibration, by self-adjusting the electronic gain and zero.
+The "Automaster" function will perform a gage calibration by self-adjusting the electronic gain and zero.
 To do this:

-1) Press the <Mast> pushbutton on the front panel.
-The display will show an instruction to insert the Min master (if + polarity, or Max master for - polarity) in the fixture, which should be done now.

-2) Press the <Enter> button.
+- 1) Ensure that the probe being used is consistant with the programmed column range, and that the polarity is correct for the operation.
+Also, the probe should be relatively "centred" in the fixture ( display near zero when a part of nominal size is placed in the fixture, and electronic zero near the mid bar position.) - 2) Press the <Mast> pushbutton on the front panel.
+The display will show an instruction to insert the Min master (if + polarity, or Max master for polarity) in the fixture, which should be done now. - 3) Press the <Enter> button.
 The display will now read "Working".
 When done, the message will either say to "Insert the (Max/Min) Master" or "Zero Error on Lo (or Hi)".
-If the message is zero error, then either the manual mastering was not done correctly, or the wrong master is in the fixture.
+If the message is zero error, then either the probe was not centered in the fixture, or the wrong master is in the fixture.
 A Zero Error on Hi would mean that the electronic zero can't position the bar high enough to match the input ( out of its range).
-If the Min (Max for - polarity) mastering was successful, then insert the Max master (Min for - polarity) into the fixture.

-3) Press the <Enter> button again.
+If the Min (Max for polarity) mastering was successful, then insert the Max master (Min for polarity) into the fixture. - 4) Press the <Enter> button again.
 If successful, the display will return to the normal measurement mode with no automastering messages, and the column is ready for use.
 If the message reads "Gain Error on Hi", then it means that there is insufficient electronic gain range to successfully master.
 If the message reads "Gain Error on Lo", then it means that there is too much gain even at the minimum setting to master correctly.
+Check the range setting and the polarity.

-IMPORTANT - Place the masters in the fixture again and verify the correct display positions before using.
-For more details on mastering and problem resolution, refer to section 7.20.
+IMPORTANT - After automastering, place the masters in the fixture again and verify the correct display positions before using.

+For more details on mastering and problem resolution, refer to sections 5.00 and 7.40